dang-hoang-hieu/docker-memo/README.md

 # after the execution stop at the `byebug` line, you can start debug
 ```

-To correctly exit debug and `detach`, type `exit` to exit debug and then type CTRL + p + q to detach
+To correctly exit debug and `detach`, type `continue` to exit debug and then type CTRL + p + q to detach ( if you CTRL + D then CTRL + C it will stop the server container)

 3. How to access container and run commands: